IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages_UL/tutorial_dimensionality_reduction.md

 <h3>Background</h3>
-Dimensional reduction is a common unsupervised learning approach.
+<i>Dimensional reduction</i> is a common unsupervised learning approach.
 It reduces the number of features (input variables) to a manageable size.
 Sometimes the number of input variables is too high or addes little value to the model.
 Further, more features make the modelling more complex - sometimes unncessarily complex.
-Hence,<i>dimensional reduction</i> addresses this issue.
+Hence, <i>dimensional reduction</i> addresses this issue.

 <h3>Main</h3>

-We.
-It is commonly used in the preprocessing data stage, and there are a few different dimensionality reduction methods that can be used, such as:
+<i>Dimensional reduction</i> is commonly used during the stage of preprocessing data stage.

+The following are examples of <i>dimensional reduction</i> methods:

 <h3>Examples</h3>